rosberry/GooglePhotoProvider/README.md

 # GooglePhotoProvider

 GooglePhotoProvider is a library allows you to load all your Google Photos via Google Photos API.
 It wraps the loading photos process into a simple and easy to use interface.
+## Features

+- Helps you to download and manage all your Google Photos
+- Allows you to download Google Photos page by page
+- Google Sign-in is also integrated into this library
+- The great sample guides you to integrate this library into your project step by step
+-
+## Requirements

+- Java 8+
+- Android API 21+
+-
+## Setup

 At first, you have to configure your project by enabling the API via the Google API Console and setting up an OAuth 2.0 client ID.
 You can follow this [instructions](https://developers.google.com/photos/library/guides/get-started-java?hl=nl) for setting up your project.